 Owlet Smart Sock Baby MonitorOwlet is a home version of a commonly used hospital device that monitors oxygen levels while babies sleep, but in adorable sock form.
 It also tracks heart rate, skin temperature, and rollovers, then pipes all that data directly to your phone.
 No service?
 The base station bleeps and bloops if something’s up.
 Most importantly, your kid can taunt all the other babies in the nursery wearing “dumb socks.”

-Mimo BabyMimo monitors breathing, skin temperature, movement, and sleep quality, lets you track patterns over time, and even functions as an audio monitor thanks to microphones on the “turtle” sensor..
+Mimo BabyMimo monitors breathing, skin temperature, movement, and sleep quality, lets you track patterns over time, and even functions as an audio monitor thanks to microphones on the “turtle” sensor.
 It’s quite possibly the world’s first smart onesie, although they continue to insist on calling it a “kimono.”
 To be fair, that does make your baby sound a lot more like a ninja.

-HereOHereO claims to be the first GPS and cellular urchin tracker designed to be worn comfortably by kids as young as 3.
+HereOHereO claims to be the first GPS and cellular kids tracker designed to be worn comfortably by children as young as 3.
 It can be programed with geo-fenced safe zones that alert you if your kid leaves them, as well as a customized gesture that your kid can use to automatically notify you if, say, Bobby stole their ice cream again.
 Hey, if the invisible fence worked for the dog, might as well give it a shot on the kid.

 PaxieIn addition to tracking your kid via GPS (and being a huge fan of capital letters), PAXIE, by SAFE Family, monitors their activity levels and the ambient temperature around them.
 So even if your lose track of your little Tasmanian devil on the playground, you can still make sure they’re in no danger of passing out … while you find a bench and make sure you don’t pass out.
 Also, fun interchangeable bands!
 Because your child deserves to wear you out in style.

-Tinitell PhoneA super-simple phone and GPS tracker disguised as a tracking bracelet, Tinitell records a toddler’s voice speaking certain names, and can then call that person’s phone when asked.
+Tinitell PhoneA super-simple phone and kids GPS tracker disguised as a tracking bracelet, Tinitell records a toddler’s voice speaking certain names, and can then call that person’s phone when asked.
 It also allows you to call your kid, so you’ll never have to scream his name to the entire neighborhood again.

-LinkitzLinkitz are friendship bracelets for the digital age, specifically designed to encourage girls to create.
+LinkitzLinkitz are kids friendship bracelets for the digital age, specifically designed to encourage girls to create.
 The interchangeable links snap together and trigger or react to certain conditions — light, sound, movement, or the nearby presence of Linkitz-clad friends.
 Since every toy in your house purportedly teaches your children to code, at this point they might as well just wear their STEM education literally on their sleeves.

-Leapfrog LeapBandDesigned to battle childhood obesity, LeapBand functions like a standard activity tracker, but rather than logging data for later review, it provides instant audio and visual feedback.
+Leapfrog LeapBandDesigned to battle childhood obesity, LeapBand functions like a standard kids activity tracker, but rather than logging data for later review, it provides instant audio and visual feedback.
 This encourages kids to perform activities and rewards them with points when they do.
 The fact that it looks like “My First Smartwatch” is either endearing or annoying, depending on your own level of geek chic.